nuneskris/nuneskris.github.io/_publications/Collect-Data-Extraction-Batch.md

 3. Break down large datasets into smaller, manageable chunks to avoid overwhelming the network and to facilitate easier retries in case of failure.

 # Security
-1. Encrypt data in transit using secure protocols (e.g., TLS) to protect sensitive information from being intercepted.
+1. ***Encrypt data in transit*** using secure protocols (e.g., TLS) to protect sensitive information from being intercepted.
-2. Use strong authentication methods to ensure that only authorized users and systems can initiate data transfers.
+2. ***Use strong authentication*** methods to ensure that only authorized users and systems can initiate data transfers.
-3. Implement strict access controls to limit who can access the data and the transfer mechanisms.
+3. ***Implement strict access controls to limit who can access*** the data and the transfer mechanisms.
+Utilize Identity and Access Management (IAM) Solutions to manage user identities and access rights centrally.
+Define and enforce access policies that specify who can access which resources and under what conditions.
+4. ***Regularly Audit and Monitor Access*** and maintain detailed logs of authentication attempts, access requests, and data transfers.
+If we are dealing with sensite data, we would need to monitor logs for suspicious activities and conduct regular audits to ensure compliance with security policies.
+5. ***Use service agents*** to connect to source and target of the data transfer, and implement Role-Based Access Control (RBAC) based on ***Least Privilege***.
+Define roles with specific access rights only to read from source and write into target.
+6. ***Use encrypted tokens and API keys*** for authenticating API calls.
+I have seen this happening but we also need to store tokens and keys securely (e.g., using environment variables or secret management services).
+Secret Managers provided by cloud services are ideal for ensuring we do not expose passwords or other authenticating details lying around.

 # Reliability and Monitoring
 1. Implement retry logic to handle network issues and ensure that data transfer can resume from the point of failure.